Marketing - MSc

 Semester 1 modules

-Fundamentals of Management (20 credits) (Year 1 Part time)
+Fundamental of Management (20 credits)

-This module provides students with a framework of knowledge from which they can understand and critically analyse the strategic goals of management, appropriate organisational structures and management's role in delivering strategic goals, as well as identify suitable strategies to enable organisational growth.
+The module provides students with a framework of knowledge from which they can understand and critically analyse the strategic goals of management, appropriate organisational structures and management's role in delivering strategic goals, as well as identify suitable strategies to enable organisational growth.

-Project Management (20 credits) (Year 1 Part time)
+Project Management (20 credits)

 Project management provides structure and control of the project environment so that the agreed activities will produce the right products or services to meet the customer's expectations.
 Projects are temporary structures, which must be properly managed and controlled in order to meet their stated objectives.
 In today's business environment most companies organise their workload into projects.
 This module provides students the skills and tools to successfully complete and manage projects by stepping through the processes required.

-Makreting Innovation (20 credits) (Year 2 Part time)
+Marketing Innovation (20 credits)

 This module focuses on developing an understanding of Marketing as a business function whilst providing students the skills that marketers adopt to enable innovation within their organisations.
 It provides an understanding of how organisations deal with the challenges of a fast-moving marketplace.
 It aims to provide students with the knowledge and skills to understand the relationship between marketing and innovation whilst recognising the key factors in building and nurturing innovation within the marketing function.
 Students will also learn how to use internal and external marketing in supporting specific innovations.